Pine A64 with just a hint of Orange aftertaste!

-This by far has to be one of the most confusing decisions made by the Pine 64 people during the un-boxing of the pine this button fell out.
+This by far has to be one of the most confusing decisions made by the Pine 64 people during the unboxing of the pine this button fell out.
 Was this an afterthought from the Pine 64 company that people wanted to have a power/reset button similar to the Banana Pi?
-If so, is the Pine 64 company aware that now they are relying on peoples ability to solder this onto their boards hense voiding whatever warranty they may or may not have been on this product?
-If the power button was not a heavy user requested issue then why even put this power switch into every unit is the first place and save a little money?
+If so, is the Pine 64 company aware that now they are relying on people’s ability to solder this onto their boards hence voiding whatever warranty they may or may not have been on this product?
+If the power button was not a heavy user-requested issue then why even put this power switch into every unit is the first place and save a little money?
 Or was this put in there simply to screw with bloggers like us?
 If true then bravo Pine 64!
 You win!
 We’re not sure if this is a bad or a good thing.
 It’s just that out of all of the Pi-based boards purchased throughout the years and there has been a lot purchased here on this blog.
 This is the very first board that had parts falling out of the box.
 It’s just a bizarre move.

 The website and software of Pine.

 Hardware is great and all.
 But it’s the software which really drives the hearts of all machines.
 In the previous blog with Orange Pi we ripped Xulong Software for having images that don’t even work with their respective Pi units.
 I’m happy to report that the Pine 64 company does not do this.